 We’ll call you about lab and X-ray results or tell you during your appointment.
 Other tests and scans usually take two to three days.
 Call our office if you don’t get a result within four days.

 You may need to receive chemo or other medicine intravenously (directly into the bloodstream with an IV), orally or by injection.
 We provide specialized treatments and support when you get infusion therapy.

 We encourage you to call our answering service with medical concerns after hours and on weekends.
 One of our staff doctors is available 24/7.

 Useful information to have available when you call includes:

 - Your doctor’s name

 - Condition for which you are being treated

 - Explanation of symptoms and concerns

-Try to keep all of your prescription renewals up to date because it’s often difficult (or impossible, with controlled drugs) for the on-call doctor to call in a medication.
-These prescriptions need to be handwritten and picked up and taken to a pharmacy.
+Try to keep your prescriptions up to date.
+It’s often difficult for the on-call doctor to call in a medication.
+These prescriptions need to be handwritten, picked up and taken to a pharmacy.